 Older children in elementary school and middle school can complete the full experiment with variations, testing, and a hypothesis.

-Don’t forget that every popcorn experiment should include a hypothesis, a test, a variation, and the recording of data.
+Every popcorn experiment should include a hypothesis, a test, a variation, and data recording.

 This experiment can be used to meet the requirements for the following middle school and elementary school Next Generation Science Standards: